 The game is single player focused with you moving up through the ranks of local karting clubs.
-Currently there are 4 kart types, over 40 parts, and 6 tracks.
+Currently there are 6 kart types, over 100 parts, and 9 tracks with more planned.

 The racing is physics based, inspired by vintage karting (1950s-80s).
 It’s not quite a full sim but I’m simulating terrain types per wheel, and dynamic weather with a forecast system.
 Part selection has a significant affect on the way your kart performs, and they will need to be maintained and replaced throughout a season.